bythewaykp/mailbot/README.md

 + application type : Web Application
 + authorized redirect URI : https://developers.google.com/oauthplayground/
 #
-> #### 4) Download the JSON files, rename it as 'credentials.json' and put it in the root folder of the project
+> #### 4) Download the JSON file, rename it as 'credentials.json' and put it in the root folder of the project

 #